yofabronecoforo/C6EGHV/README.md

 Enabling 'No Tribal Villages' will override any selections made with the Goody Hut picker.
 It will also override any other Goody-Hut-related values, including hostiles-related options and/or selections, but will not otherwise affect Barbarians.
 The tooltip for this option has been updated to reflect this.

-The dev version provides a checkbox option that, when enabled, will produce _extremely_ verbose logging output for debugging purposes.
+Provides a checkbox option that, when enabled, will produce _extremely_ verbose logging output for debugging purposes.
 This is disabled by default.

 # Compatibility
 ## SP / MP